mjeightyfive/init-gulp-react-babel-factor-bundle/README.md

-# init-react-babel
+# init-react-babel-factor-bundle

-> Initial setup for creating a simple react app using Babel.
+> Initial setup for creating a react app using Babel and factor-bundle.

 ## Install